j20001970/GDMP/README.md

 # GDMP
-GDMP is a plugin for Godot 3.3+ that allows utilizing MediaPipe graphs in GDScript.
+GDMP is a Godot 3.3+ plugin for utilizing MediaPipe graphs in GDScript.

+**NOTICE:** This branch is for Godot 4.0 (GDExtension) and later.
+- For Godot 3.x (GDNative) version, please refer to `3.x` branch.

 ## Getting Started
 1. Install [Bazelisk](https://docs.bazel.build/versions/main/install-bazelisk.html) or bazel version that meets MediaPipe requirement.
-2. Refer to [Installation](https://google.github.io/mediapipe/getting_started/install.html) for OpenCV and FFmpeg setup.
+2. Refer to [Installation](https://developers.google.com/mediapipe/framework/getting_started/install) for OpenCV and FFmpeg setup.
 3. Locate your Godot executable and run `godot --dump-extension-api` to get a copy of extension_api.json for current Godot version, then go to `godot-cpp` directory and run: